lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	    DATA_SOURCE=AzureStorage,
 	    FILE_FORMAT=TextFile
 	);

 	````

-1. Now that the external table has been created, let's run a couple of sample queries to get used to the SQL DW environment.
+1. Now that the table has been created, let's run a couple of sample queries to get used to the SQL DW environment.
 Notice how you query the external table as you would any other table in the database.

 	````SQL
 	SELECT COUNT(*) FROM asb.WebsiteActivityExternal;